-International Relations The Faculty is involved in several international collaborations in research and education, both in Europe and overseas.
-Today especially, strong ties exist with the University of California, the Catholique University of Leuven, and Imperial College, London.
+The Faculty of Pharmaceutical Sciences is involved in several international collaborations in research and education, both in Europe and overseas.
+Today especially strong ties exist with the University of California, the KU Leuven, Queen’s University Belfast, University of Basel, and Imperial College, London.